thilakkb24/doggie-blog-project/README.md

 # Doggie Diaries Blog

 Welcome to **Doggie Diaries**, a simple blogging platform where dog lovers can share their experiences, thoughts, and stories about dogs!
-This platform was built as a college project by **Thilak K B** and **Sumanth N O**.
+This platform was built as a college project by **Thilak K B**.
 It is designed to allow users to write blog posts, read others' posts, and get in touch with the creators.

 ## Features